Outstanding Christian monasteries

 - Abbatia Lubensis - Poland, Lower Silesia.
 Enormoys Cistercian monastery with 223 metres long Baroque facade, developed since 1150.

 - Poblet Monastery - Spain, Catalonia.
 Important and large Cistercian monastery, founded in 1151, well preserved.

 - Alcobaça Monastery - Portugal, Leiria.
 Cistercian monastery established in 1153, enormous and beautiful complex of buildings, earliest example of Gothic architecture in Portugal.

 - Santes Creus - Spain, Catalonia.
 Fortified Cistercian monastery, established in 1158 and is one of best preserved in Europe.

 - Studenica Monastery - Serbia, Raška.
 One of the largest and most interesting Serbian monasteries, established in 1190.
 Fortified, contains different art values.

 - Monastery of Santa María de Guadalupe - Spain, Extremadura.
 Established in the late 13th century, since 1389, as Hieronymites took it over and made it their principal house - the most important monastery in Spain up to 1835.
 Numerous values of art and architecture.

-- Visoki Dečani Monastery - Kosovo, Dečani.
-Large Serbian monastery containing largest medieval church in Balkans, with very valuable frescoes.
-Established in 1327.
+- Visoki Dečani Monastery - Kosovo, Gjakova.
+Large Serbian monastery containing the largest medieval church in Balkans and biggest collection of medieval Serbian frescoes.
+Founded in 1327.

 - Troitse-Sergiyeva Lavra - Russia, Moscow Oblast.
 Spiritual centre of Russian Orthodox Church, founded in 1345.
 Numerous valuable buildings.